-Trump, Savannah Guthrie spar over white supremacy, antifa
+Trump, Savannah Guthrie spar over White supremacy, antifa

-President Trump on Thursday spared with NBC’s Savannah Guthrie when she pressed him to denounce white supremacy.
+President Trump on Thursday sparred with NBC’s Savannah Guthrie when she pressed him to denounce White supremacy.

 “I denounce White supremacy.
-I’ve denounced white supremacy for years.
+I’ve denounced White supremacy for years.
 You always start with that question,” Mr. Trump said in a TV town hall in Miami.
-“I denounce white supremacy.
+“I denounce White supremacy.
 What’s the next question?”

 He called out Ms. Guthrie and other reporters for not pressing Democratic challenger Joseph R. Biden on antifa and left-wing radicals.